In 2013 I worked at a small tech company in Brighton, England, my first job after graduation.

 After the berating had ended, we both sat in silence.
 My boss was convinced I had been taught how to do this.
 I certain otherwise.
 But it didn’t matter.
 The damage was done.

-I updated my resume and uploaded it to Monster the jobs board.
+I updated my resume and uploaded it to the jobs board, Monster UK.
 This led to a few recruiters reaching out and setting up phone screens with companies in London.

 After a screen with a CIO, I was invited to interview for a junior developer position with a digital cinema software company based in Hammersmith, West London.